-The assumptions underlying the forecast of cash available for distribution we include in "Our Cash Distribution Policy and Restrictions on Distributions" are uncertain and are subject to significant business, economic, financial, regulatory and competitive risks and uncertainties that could cause actual results to differ materially from those forecasted.
+The assumptions underlying the forecast of cash available for distribution we include in "Our Cash Distribution Policy and Restrictions on Distributions" are inherently uncertain and are subject to significant business, economic, financial, regulatory and competitive risks and uncertainties that could cause actual results to differ materially from those forecasted.

-The forecast of cash available for distribution set forth in "Our Cash Distribution Policy and Restrictions on Distributions" beginning on page 40 includes our forecast of our results of operations and cash flows for the twelve months ending December 31, 2006.
+The forecast of cash available for distribution set forth in "Our Cash Distribution Policy and Restrictions on Distributions" beginning on page 41 includes our forecasted results of operations, EBITDA and cash available for distribution for the twelve months ending December 31, 2006.
 The financial forecast has been prepared by management and we have not received an opinion or report on it from our or any other independent auditor.
 The assumptions underlying the forecast are inherently uncertain and are subject to significant business, economic, financial, regulatory and competitive risks and uncertainties that could cause actual results to differ materially from those forecasted.
 If we do not achieve the forecasted results, we may not be able to pay the full minimum quarterly distribution or any amount on our common units or subordinated units, in which event the market price of our common units may decline materially.